 There are three broad areas of research:

-Research is conducted at various sites including Royal Prince Alfred Hospital, Kolling Institute of Medical Research at the Royal North Shore Hospital, Westmead Hospital, Nepean Hospital, Queen Elizabeth II Research Institute for Mothers and Infants and Rural Hospitals.
+Research is conducted at various sites including Royal Prince Alfred Hospital, Kolling Institute of Medical Research (Royal North Shore Hospital), Westmead Hospital, Nepean Hospital, Queen Elizabeth II Research Institute for Mothers and Infants and Rural Hospitals.